History

 First Director - Bill Hawkey

 New Zealand born Emeritus Professor William (Bill) Hawkey retired in 1999 from the position of Director and Professor of Music at the Australian National University.
 Bill had a distinguished career in music as an educator, administrator, orchestral and choral conductor, composer , pianist and organist.
 Bill founded, and conducted the Canberra Community Choir for 10 years, and was founding Musical Director of the School of Music Community Choir (later named The Llewellyn Choir).
 In New Zealand he had been the long-term music conductor of the Christchurch Harmonic Choir.
-In retirement on the south coast of New South Wales, he is the musical director of the Montague Choristers.
-He is still sought after around Australia as an adjudicator for Eisteddfods.

 Second Director - Richard (Rick) McIntyre OAM

 Richard (Rick) McIntyre OAM began conducting The Llewellyn Choir in 1992.
-A composition graduate from the University of Sydney, he was Associate Principal Bassoonist with the Sydney Symphony Orchestra (SSO) for 10 years before moving to Canberra in 1978.
+A composition graduate from the University of Sydney, he was Associate Principal Bassoonist with the Sydney Symphony Orchestra for 10 years before moving to Canberra in 1978.
 He is a foundation member of the renowned wind quintet, The Canberra Wind Soloists (Australia’s most long-lived professional chamber ensemble).
 He has been Guest Principal and concerto soloist with the SSO and other Symphony Australia orchestras, the Australian Chamber Orchestra, and has performed with the Australia Ensemble and numerous other prominent chamber groups.
 His association with the Canberra Symphony Orchestra as its Principal Bassoonist dates back to 1965.

 Current Director - Rowan Harvey-Martin